-Cureton Elementary School has a very detailed, comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
-This plan was revised in 2012.
+Cassell Elementary School has in place a few precautions that we use to help ensure the safety of our students.
+One of them is the prevention of strangers from infiltrating our campus.
+All visitors must sign in at the front desk; they are given a badge to wear while on campus.
+Any one on campus without a badge is reported by staff and students.
+Gates on the side of the campus and on the front of the campus are locked 15 minutes after the start of school and before the end of school to make sure that strangers are not allowed to freely be on campus.
+Cassell has a very detailed, comprehensive safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
 The plan also contains the yearly safety goals as determined by the students, staff, and parents.
-The Safety Plan is developed by the Cureton Safety Committee before it is presented to the Alum Rock Union Elementary School District Board of Trustees for approval.
-The plan was last approved in February 2013.
+The Safety Plan is developed by the Cassell Safety Committee before it is presented to the Alum Rock Union Elementary School District Board of Trustees for approval.
+Cassell's school plan was last updated and Board approved in February 2013.
 The Safety Plan and drill procedures are reviewed during the year with all staff.
 Safety alerts are shared with all staff as needed throughout the school year.
 In addition, all required drills are calendared and completed, and the results are shared with the staff.
-The Cureton Safety Plan has a comprehensive, enforceable, and continuous behavior policy, set of rules and regulations, dress code policy, set of protocols for safety/emergency drills, tardy policy, attendance policy, referral policy, Internet policy, and a nondiscriminatory policy on student rights and responsibilities.
-The Safety Plan is revised annually.
+In April and October, the school participated in a district wide earthquake and evacuation drill.
+Both the staff and students were fully prepared for a drill such as this.
+The Cassell Safety Plan has the following policies which are comprehensive, enforceable, and continuous: